PostCyberPunk/WhichKey.Unity/Readme.md

 <!-- check for list that can switch to array -->
 # todo
 <!-- UI Elements cant calculate actual size properly(01245f7a) -->
-backward compatibility
+**instead of keep creating command we should have an arg table,one command instance, after command creation,factory pass the arg to itH.** backward compatibility
 Command mode design pattern
 <!-- Decouple whichkey to wkmanager and wksetting